WPBeginner

 Next, you need to click the ‘Create New’ button in the top right corner.

-Duplicator create a package wizard
+Duplicator package creation

-Make sure that your scan results check out (everything should say “Good”), and then click the Build button.
+Make sure that your scan results check out (everything should say “Good”), and then click the ‘Build’ button.

 The process may take several minutes to complete, so leave the tab open as the plugin does its job.

-Download package files
+Download Duplicator migration files

 The archive file is a copy of your complete website, and the installer file will automate the installation process for you.